 Earlier it was publicized that Bank of England is planning to launch its own version of Digital Currency.
-The recent research report published on the Bank’s official website states puts a rests to the speculation.
+The recent research report published on the Bank’s official website states puts a rests on the speculation.
 The bank has no current plans to issue a digital currency.
 However, the bank is actually undertaking research to better understand the implications of a central bank issuing a digital currency.
-With the augment of crypto-currency world, thoughts about launch of Crypto Banks took birth.
+With the augment of the crypto-currency world, thoughts about the launch of Crypto Banks took birth.

-Why Banks would want to issue their own digital currency?
+Why would Banks want to issue their own digital currency?

 Bank of England has first raised the possibility of a Central Bank issuing digital currency as early as February 2015.

 - The introduction of a digital currency by a centralized bank would be linked to sterling and will be far less volatile than any of the cryptocurrency.

 - The money will be kept in a digital form and can be spent easily.

 - The transaction doesn’t need to go via a retail bank and therefore sell or purchase can be done within seconds.

 - The government will also have a way clear picture of who is paying whom and how much, making it easier to decode financial crimes.